Dietary advice on fish consumption

 Exceptions to dietary advice on fish consumption

-- pregnant women and nursing mothers should not eat pike due to the mercury risk
+• Pregnant women and nursing mothers should not eat pike at all due to the mercury accumulated in pike.

-The purpose of the dietary advice is to ensure safe consumption of fish.
-The advice concerns dioxins, PCB compounds, mercury and cesium-137 contained in fish.
+The purpose of dietary advice is to ensure the safe consumption of fish.
+The advice is related to dioxins, PCB compounds, mercury and cesium-137 contained in fish.
 The safety assessments are based on a portion size of 100 g of fish.
 If the portion eaten is smaller, fish can be eaten more often.
-Herring as well as salmon or trout caught from the Baltic Sea and predatory fish from inland waters can be eaten from time to time.
+Herring as well as salmon or trout caught in the Baltic Sea as well as predatory fish from inland waters can be eaten from time to time.
 In summer, for example, they can be eaten in larger amounts, as long as the total annual consumption is balanced and restricted.

-Part (up to one third) of the dioxins and PCB compounds accumulated in fish can be removed by skinning the fish before preparing it as food.
-The exceptions to dietary advice do not apply to small herring, less than 17 cm long (whole fish).
-Filleted herring are usually large, more than 17 cm in length.
+Part (up to one third) of the dioxins and PCB compounds accumulated in fish fat can be removed by skinning the fish before preparing it for food.
+The exceptions to dietary advice do not apply to small herring, which uncleaned are less than 17 cm long.
+Filleted herring are usually large, longer than 17 cm.

-The dioxin and PCB levels in fish from inland waters are normally low, and the mercury levels in other lake fish are lower than in pike.
-The mercury and cesium-137 levels in fish vary from one lake to the other.
+Dioxin and PCB levels in fish from inland waters are normally low, and mercury levels are lower in other lake fish than in pike.
+The mercury and cesium-137 levels of fish vary from one lake to the other.

-Farmed fish contain only low levels of dioxins and PCB compounds, thanks to the control of fish feed quality.
+Farmed fish contains only low levels of dioxins and PCB compounds, thanks to the control of fish feed quality.